 Breakfast in the Classroom Breakfast as a Class Second Chance Breakfast Grab & Go Breakfast PREPARATION AND SERVICE School nutrition staff pack breakfast meals to be picked up from the cafeteria or kiosks in the hallway on the way to class.
 School nutrition staff prepare breakfast in the cafeteria and serve like traditional breakfast.
-Depending on the model used, students can eat in the cafeteria, similar to traditional breakfast, or take a meal to be eaten in between classes or during the next period. classroom by school nutrtion staff, designated students or volunteers.
+Depending on the model used, students can eat in the cafeteria, similar to traditional breakfast, or take a meal to be eaten in between classes or during the next period. school nutrtion staff, designated students or volunteers.
 TIMING Students eat during the first 10-15 minutes of class during morning announcements or while the teacher takes attendance or reviews lessons.
 Students come as a class at the start of the school day to eat breakfast.
 Students get food and take into first or second period of the day.
 Students pick up breakfast meals as they arrive at school and eat on the way to class or at their desks after the bell during the first 10-15 minutes of class.
-DISTRIBUTION OF MEALS Teachers, school nutrition staff, volunteers, or students distribute meals to students at their desks or before they take their seats, and then record which, or how many, students eat breakfast. • cafeteria or, if using kiosks, School nutrition staff distribute meals and students are counted via the POS system in the cafeteria or, if using kiosks, through a wireless POS, or on manual lists.
-CLEAN-UP Students clear trash and wipe down own desks.
+DISTRIBUTION OF MEALS Teachers, school nutrition staff, volunteers, or students distribute meals to students at their desks or before they take their seats, and then record which, or how many, students eat Led by their teacher, students collectively as a class go to the cafeteria to eat breakfast together.
+Students select their breakfast from a serving line before checking out at the register. cafeteria or, if using kiosks, School nutrition staff distribute meals and students are counted via the POS system in the cafeteria or, if using kiosks, through a wireless POS, or on manual lists.
+CLEAN-UP breakfast.
+Students clear trash and wipe down own desks.
 Trash can be placed in the hallway to be collected by custodial staff.
 Clean-up in the cafeteria is similar to traditional, before-school breakfast service.
 In the cafeteria, cleanup is similar to traditional breakfast.
 If at kiosks, adequate trash cans should be provided.
 Students clear trash and wipe down desks.
 Trash can be placed in the hallway to be collected by custodial staff.

-WHAT IS BREAKFAST AS A CLASS?
+WHAT IS SECOND CHANCE BREAKFAST?